jib-data/PureLife/readMe.txt

 Her intuitive touch and personalized approach cater to each client's unique needs, promoting relaxation, reducing muscle tension, and enhancing overall well-being.
 Sarah is dedicated to creating a serene and nurturing environment for her clients, fostering a sense of tranquility and rejuvenation through the power of therapeutic touch.

-3. Herbal Medicine Consultant: Olivia Harper, RH
+3. Herbal Medicine Consultant: Oliver Harper, RH

 Olivia Harper is our Herbal Medicine Consultant at [Your Agency Name].
 With a degree in Herbalism and extensive knowledge of botanical medicine, Olivia is passionate about harnessing the healing properties of plants to support holistic health.
 She conducts personalized consultations, carefully crafting custom herbal blends to address individual health concerns.